 - a.
-Provide extensive academic and career advising opportunities for all students by: - 1.
-Expanding student tutoring services to include enhanced online and face-to-face tutoring at all College locations. - 2.
+Provide extensive academic and career advising opportunities for all students by: - Expanding student tutoring services to include enhanced online and face-to-face tutoring at all College locations - 2.
 Expanding advising services by assigning program-specific faculty advisors - b.
-Construct guided educational pathways - c.
-Implement Beacon Early Alert System - d.
-Develop and implement a comprehensive financial aid communication plan
+Expand the Beacon Early Alert System to include a case management model of service delivery - c.
+Develop and implement a comprehensive financial aid and admissions communication plan to ensure that students are aware of documents needed to complete applications and to inform them when documents are received and processed - d.
+Implement a web-based class schedule planning solution for use by students and counselors/advisors - e.
+Embed employability skills in college-level coursework by implementing 5G Power Skills across the curriculum - f.
+Implement the institution's Quality Enhancement Plan